What is relevant life insurance?

 Why directors use it

-- Paid by your company: premiums are usually treated as a business expense rather than being paid personally.
+- Paid by your company: premiums are usually treated as a business expense rather than being paid personally (more on business expense treatment).

-- Tax-efficient: qualifying policies are typically not a benefit-in-kind, and premiums may be deductible for corporation tax.
+- Tax-efficient: qualifying policies are typically not a benefit-in-kind, and premiums may be deductible for corporation tax (full tax benefits explained here).

 - No impact on pensions: relevant life premiums don’t count towards your annual pension allowance or lifetime limit.